Knowledge Sources

 - Content - pasted source text.

 Text is usually the fastest way to add a small amount of reliable information.
-It is also useful when a web page or PDF extracts poorly.
+It’s also useful when a web page or PDF extracts poorly.

 To update Text content, delete the old source and add a new Text source with the corrected version.